MohMerhi/MohMerhi/README.md

 * 🌍  I'm based in Lebanon
 * ✉️  You can contact me at [mohammadmerhi.00@gmail.com](mailto:mohammadmerhi.00@gmail.com)
-* 🧠  I'm learning new frameworks in web development
+* 🧠  I'm learning Laravel

 ### Skills